quynhdinh/quynhdinh.github.io/_posts/2023-09-25-effective-cpp.md

 ---
 layout: post
-title: "Effective C++"
+title: "Effective C++, Effective STL"
 ---
-These are my notes for the book Effective C++ by Scott Meyers you can see my simliar writing his two useful books called [Effective STL](https://quynhdinh.github.io/notes/2023/09/25/effective-stl) and [Modern Effective C++](https://quynhdinh.github.io/notes/2023/09/25/effective-modern-cpp)
+These are my notes for the book Effective C++ by Scott Meyers you can see my simliar writing of his excellent [Modern Effective C++](https://quynhdinh.github.io/notes/2023/09/25/effective-modern-cpp)

+As for effective STL [this](https://grant6899.github.io/2017/11/21/Effective-STL-Notes) is great.

 #### Chapter 1.
 Accustoming Yourself to C++
 - [x] 1: View C++ as a federation of languages

 Those are STL, the good old C, and the OOP C++.
-- [ ] 2: Prefer consts, enums, and inlines to `#defines`
+- [x] 2: Prefer consts, enums, and inlines to `#defines`

 Before your source code actually goes to the compiler, it will come to the symbol table, by using #defines instead of others, there are no meaningful exceptions throw when errors came
 - [ ] 3: Use const whenever possible